Roll forming design can go off the tracks quickly if your concept involves one or more of these features:

 7. Wide Shapes with an Un-formed Edge

-The Problem: Parts with high anti-symmetry or a long, flat un-formed side are unbalanced and incredibly difficult to keep from twisting or rippling.
+The Problem: Sheet metal components with high anti-symmetry or a long, flat un-formed side are unbalanced and incredibly difficult to keep from twisting or rippling.

 The Fix: Add a small leg on the un-formed edge or introduce a stiffening rib for greater overall strength and consistent formability.

-What else WILL make your design better for roll forming?
+What else WILL make your Sheet metal components design better?

 While we've provided guidelines on what to avoid, all of these features CAN be overcome through: